WebberZone/knowledgebase/readme.txt

 * Features:
 	* New functions to add breadcrumbs - Use `wzkb_breadcrumb` to display the breadcrumb. `wzkb_get_breadcrumb` _returns_ the breadcrumb and `[kbbreadcrumb]` is the corresponding shortcode
 	* The default category and archive templates now display the breadcrumb below the search bar
-	* New option to set the title of the knowledgebase.
+	* New option to set the title of the knowledge base.
 Find it under the Options tab under Settings

 * Enhancements:
 	* Support for Gutenberg/Block Editor in WordPress 5.0